laceywalkerr/playwright-asana-evaluation/README.md

 - Selectors use accessible roles where possible.
 - Column detection is dynamic via heading matching.
 - Task cards are validated within scoped column containers.
 - Tests are fully data-driven and scalable.

+---

+## Scalability
+New test scenarios can be added by inserting additional objects into the testCases array without modifying the core test logic.
+This ensures long-term maintainability and minimal duplication.